-Computer Game Design (CTB)
+Computer Game Design

 Computer Networking

 Electronics/Robotics/Computer Repair

-COMPUTER GAME DESIGN (Computer Technology for Business) blends an engaging, learning environment with core content.
+COMPUTER GAME DESIGN blends an engaging, learning environment with core content.
 Each student will discover his/her strengths within the gaming, creative arts and programming industry.
-Students will be immersed in a simulated design studio team setting where they will develop the skills needed in the areas of personal/professional interaction, team building and technology skills.
+Students will be immersed in a simulated design studio team setting where they will develop the skills needed in the area of personal/professional interaction, team building and technology skills.
 They will design and build video games using industry standard software and standard business applications.